What process improvement strategies do you have in your kaizen toolbox?

 Process Improvement Strategies

-Over the past forty-plus years of my work career, I have practiced and used many different process improvement strategies.
 In fact, I have never worked for a company that did not have some form of formal process improvement system in place.
-I have been able to experience additional process improvement strategies during my 20+ years of service as an Examiner for the national Baldrige Performance Excellence Award process.
+I have been able to experience additional process improvement strategies during my 20+ years of service as an Examiner for the national Baldrige Performance Excellence Award

-This page provides a summary of the various process improvement strategies I learned about and applied over the years.
+If you have questions about any of these prices improvement strategies, please contact me.
 I think you can benefit from learning about, and experimenting with, all of them.
 I know that I learn something each time I use one of them.

 LEARN MORE about how my ‘Best Practices in Mistake Proofing and Corrective Action Writing’ workshop can help you escape reactive world for good!